Skip to Content

 We lived in Canmore so obviously, we’re a bit biased towards it, but come on, what’s not to love about a beautiful mountain playground with awesome hiking trails, lots of skiing opportunities, and a buzzing craft beer scene

 Canmore is just a little further from Yoho National Park than the destinations we’ve listed above, but it still only takes about 1 hour and 10 minutes to make the 109 km (67.7 miles) journey by car.
-Plus, because it isn’t inside a national park it’s usually cheaper to stay in Canmore (although you will still need a Parks Pass to enter Yoho National Park).
+Plus, because it isn’t inside a national park, it’s usually cheaper to stay in Canmore (although you will still need a Parks Pass to enter Yoho National Park).

 Revelstoke

-Revelstoke is 203 kilometers (126 miles) from Yoho National Park, so it takes just over 2 hours to drive there.
-It’s yet another charming mountain town and it’s surrounded by picturesque scenery, which you can explore by hiking its many top-notch trails.
 Winter in Revelstoke is a fantastic time to hit the slopes or try your hand at cross-country skiing, and we were also pretty impressed with its food scene, too.
-Oh and if you need to warm up, some of the best hot springs in BC are nearby!
+Oh, and if you need to warm up, some of the best hot springs in BC are nearby!

 Calgary

 Calgary is 212 kilometers (131.7 miles) from Yoho National Park, so a day trip is definitely possible.
 It’s super accessible as lots of people fly in and out of the airport here, but it’s also a really cool destination in itself.
-It’s a sunny, laidback city with lots of culture to explore, and some of the Rockies’ most beautiful destinations within easy reach!
+It’s a sunny, laidback city with lots of culture to explore, and some of the Rockies’ most beautiful destinations within easy reach.

 Related Read: If you’re planning a Canadian road trip through the mountains, let us help!
 We have tons of road trip guides like the best stops on the way from Canmore to Lake Louise or the drive from Calgary to Golden.